Ada Palmer

-Ada Palmer (born June 9, 1981) is an American historian and writer and winner of the 2017 John W. Campbell Award for Best New Writer.
-Her first novel, Too Like the Lightning, was published in May 2016.
+Ada Palmer (born June 9, 1981) is an American historian and writer.
+She is an associate professor at the University of Chicago and wrote the science fiction series Terra Ignota.
+The first novel in the series, Too Like the Lightning, was published in May 2016.
 The work has been well received by critics and was a finalist for the Hugo Award for Best Novel.
+She received the 2017 John W. Campbell Award for Best New Writer.
+Her scholarly work Inventing the Renaissance won the 2026 Hugo Award for Best Related Work.

 Early life and education

 The daughter of computer engineer Douglas Palmer and artist Laura Higgins Palmer, Ada was born in Washington, D.C. but grew up in Annapolis, Maryland, where she attended Key School.
 She began her undergraduate education at age 15 for two years at Bard College at Simon's Rock, and then transferred to Bryn Mawr College, where she received a Bachelor of Art in history in 2001.
-She then obtained a Master of Arts and a doctorate in history at Harvard University in 2003 and 2009, respectively.
+She then obtained an M.A. and a Ph.D. in history at Harvard University in 2003 and 2009.